-There are, it seems, awareness days for everything under the sun in 2018.
+There are, it seems, awareness days for everything under the sun.
 A quick google revealed that this month alone there is a World Sepsis Day, a Pension Awareness Day, International Talk Like a Pirate Day and a National Doodle Day.

 Everything has it’s day; and don’t get me wrong, it’s wonderful that lesser known or stigmatised conditions are being recognised (although I’m not particularly sure that doodling really needs awareness!).

 Indeed, we make an effort at ThinkTwice to get involved with days like World Suicide Prevention Day and Mental Health Awareness Week, but we also talk about suicide and mental health the rest of the year too!

 And that’s the challenge; do awareness days and weeks actually raise awareness and build understanding?
 Because they only really work if the awareness leads to understanding.